-For the first time in several years, there was not a significant budget gap to be solved in the current year, while the Assembly deliberated the FY 2012 budget.
-Conversely more favorable revenues and expenditure reductions allowed for a significant surplus to be carried into FY 2012 to assist with that budget.
+For the first time in several years, there was not a significant current year budget gap to be solved while the 2011 Assembly deliberated the FY 2012 budget.
+Conversely, more favorable revenues and expenditure reductions allowed for a significant surplus to be carried into FY 2012 to assist with that budget.